palaniscript/KEC/README.md

 # KEC

+This source code has a simple CRUD operations using React, Node, Express Js and Mongodb with Login and Logout

 1. To setup client<br />
   Checkout the "client" folder code<br />
   Run 'npm install' inside "client" folder<br />